← Back to research

 Bottom Line

-AgentHub is the most interesting conceptual contribution to the autonomous coding space in months: what if version control was designed for agents, not humans?
+AgentHub remains the most interesting conceptual contribution to the autonomous coding space this year: what if version control was designed for agents, not humans?
 The answer — a branchless DAG plus a message board — is elegantly minimal.
-But it's a sketch, not a product.
-The real value is the idea: GitHub's collaboration model is a human artifact, and agents deserve their own primitives.
+But the project itself no longer exists: Karpathy took the repo private within days of launch, it was never licensed, and the preservation forks are unmaintained.
+The value that survives is the idea: GitHub's collaboration model is a human artifact, and agents deserve their own primitives.

 Research by Ry Walker Research • methodology